MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 8. Refresh

-Refresh the interface, this is usefull when the MayaShaderLibrary is used over a network with multiple users and you need to check for changes made by another user.
+Refresh the interface, this is useful when the MayaShaderLibrary is used over a network with multiple users and you need to check for changes made by another user.

 Shaders
 -------

 Shaders are represented as thumbnail icons on the selected category, to add a shaders, simply select any maya geometry with a shader on it, and press the green plus button.
 The shader will appear on the category tab.

 9. Add Shader